xonq/mycotools/README.md

   incomplete databases.
 - `updateDB.py --update` brings the database to the current date.
 No more database obsolecence in the wake of accelerating genome availability.
+- The MycotoolsDB (MTDB) uniformly curates the numerous notorious iterations of the `gff`, allowing for reliable analyses and format expectations from multiple eras.
 - The `.mtdb` database format enables swift transitions from analyses with datasets of 100,000s genomes to as few as a lineage of interest.
 No more scrambling to acquire files for an analysis.

 Mycotools is currently available as a beta subset of the full suite, excluding the database assimilation tools.
 MycotoolsDB is currently restricted to Ohio Supercomputer Center - if you are interested in early access, please email `konkelzach@protonmail.com`.